 fbpx

-Children are some of the most vulnerable passengers on the road.
-Which is why child safety when driving is the highest priority for each and every parent.
+Child safety when driving is the highest priority for each and every parent.

 In Ireland, there are strict laws for children travelling in cars and around the use of car seats to ensure child safety.
-Understanding these laws and regulations can significantly increase your child’s safety during travel and can save lives if followed correctly – and also guarantee compliance.
+Understanding these laws and regulations can significantly increase your child’s safety during travel and can save lives if followed correctly, and also guarantee compliance.

 In our guide below, we’ll take a look at the most recent regulations and share some essential tips on car seat safety for parents and guardians.